Red-infosec/AQUARMOURY/Goblin/README.md

 ![Goblin Overview](https://github.com/slaeryan/AQUARMOURY/blob/master/Goblin/Screenshots/overview.PNG "Goblin Overview")

 The first `notepad.exe` was started before running the `Goblin` module on the host and hence reported.
-The second one was launched after killing the `EventLog` service module threads and as expected the process creation event(Sysmon Event ID 1) never showed up in Sysmon logs.
-Note the time difference underlined in red, operators were successfully able to conduct Post-Ex activities during this time without any of it showing up in Event Logs or being forwarded to SOC/SIEM.
+The second one was launched after killing the `EventLog` service module threads and as expected the `notepad.exe` process creation event(Sysmon Event ID 1) never showed up in Sysmon logs.
+Note the time difference underlined in red, operators were successfully able to conduct Post-Ex activities during this time without any of it reported by Sysmon or being forwarded to SOC/SIEM.

 After conducting Post-Exploitation we decided to enable logging again so as not to raise questions as to why a host has stopped reporting events altogether.